davidrs/easy-boycott/README.md

 TODO:
 - How to best hilight / hide companies?
 - list of companies?
-- put in app store
+- put in app store: https://developer.chrome.com/webstore/publish

 TO Install